 'This dressing room is an internal room without direct natural light, so the glazed dividing screens through to the bedroom facilitated a neat, natural boundary without compromising daylight,' says Garry Meakins.

 'One of the most important things to consider when designing any space are the factors you simply cannot change.
 The orientation of a room relative to the rise and fall of the sun is one of those.
 I will forever be a proponent of East-facing bedrooms.
 There is nothing better than waking with the sunshine, if at all possible.'

 17. Plan additional lighting carefully

-Dressing rooms without windows need careful thought when it comes to planning artificial light sources – and every walk-in wardrobe will need excellent lighting at night.
+Dressing rooms without windows need careful thought when it comes to planning closet lighting ideas – and every walk-in wardrobe will need excellent lighting at night.

 'Task lighting is required for a dressing table where our client might be applying make-up, but this shouldn’t take away from the overall relaxed and luxurious aesthetic of the design,' says Louise Wicksteed from Sims Hilditch.

 'We recommend using a combination of floor, wall and bedroom ceiling light ideas to make the space versatile, or even installing a 5-amp dimmer switch which controls all lighting.'